0n1ght/Stek-Your-Games-Client/README.md

 <em>Using CLI go into project folder and write ```pip install -r requirements.txt```.<br>
 Now, You can Run the app using ```python client.py```</em>

-If you want to run some default added app, make sure you have its dependencies and language downloaded
+If you want to run some default added app, make sure you have its dependencies and language downloaded.
 <br>
 <br>
+This client is just a simple GUI Hub for your apps, you can put them into "apps" folder and include on your own GitHub.
-Have Fun!
-Client is simple, including it with your own apps inside "apps" folder to your portfolio or GitHub account, you can treat its code like your own.<br>You're welcome!
+You can treat its code like your own.
+You're welcome.